Darts and black velvet, 1947

 “‘What do you mean?’
 I demanded, taken aback.”

 “I left the man without a word, went straight to the phone and rang up David in his hotel suite.
-Luckily he was in.
+Luckily, he was in.
 I was nearly in tears as I told him the story. he didn’t comment but just said: ‘What are you doing now?’
 ‘I’m at a cocktail party with a lot of horrible people,’ I told him, ‘I hate them all – every one of them.’
 And at the time I really meant every word of it.”

 “David said: ‘I’ve got to be on the set at the crack of dawn.
 Come and have an early dinner with me.'”

-At least, that’s the 1964 version.
-In 1957 she described David’s reply to her phone call rather differently: “He said, in a voice which I like to think was shattered with emotion: ‘I thought you were so awful I wasn’t going to call you ever again’.”
+“He said, in a voice which I like to think was shattered with emotion: ‘I thought you were so awful I wasn’t going to call you ever again’.”

 Next page: A marriage proposal

-Leave a Reply
+Leave a comment